 In Step 2 you will identify the external and internal operating environment of your organisation so you can manage risks in your specific environment.
 On completing this step you will have a document that identifies your organisation's overall operating environment.

 In Step 3 you will assess the risks for your organisation based on your operating environment.
 On completing this step you will have a risk profile of your organisation’s low, medium and high risks.

 In Step 4 you will develop an action plan to manage the highest-ranked risks for your organisation.
 On completing this step you will have an action plan for treating each of your most highly ranked risks, including who is responsible for managing each risk.

 In Step 5 you will learn about monitoring and reviewing your progress in managing risk in your organisation.
 By implementing ongoing monitoring and reviewing you will ensure the risk management process is embedded in your organisation.

-Acknowledgements and disclaimer
+Acknowledgments and disclaimer